NoxLP/StolenBikes/README.md

 StolenBikes back-end API for Advance Digital Experts challenge.

+There's a [folder in google drive](https://drive.google.com/drive/folders/1Crou1Sr6_FYvatt0SJb_8SqgSNmPbn6W?usp=sharing) with some info like data model, endpoints planning, and other things.

+I've prepared a public workspce on [postman](https://www.postman.com/noxLP/workspace/stolenbikes/overview) with endpoints and documentation.

+For getting the coordinates of the reported stolen bikes I've used [Geoapify](https://www.geoapify.com/), since google geocoding and google maps are not free.

+For sending emails I've used [SendGrid](https://sendgrid.com/).

+Used [clickup](https://sharing.clickup.com/b/h/6-146688265-2/911957a1ee9e048) as kanban.
+A screenshot of the original kanban is in the google drive folder.

+The production and development databases are uploaded to a MongoDB Atlas account created specifically for this and linked to a google account.
+I'll pass the login info by email.

 ## Installation and local run

 The API is uploaded to heroku on: